ShaistaAbbasi/talonone-takehome-task/README.md

 - Firstly, ensure you have __NodeJs__ and __NPM__ installed.
 Further instructions can be found [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 - Install [JSON Server](https://github.com/typicode/json-server#getting-started) to simulate the REST API responses.

 __Please Note:__ The latest alpha version of the josn-server has issues (further details can be found in the technical challenges section), so in order to avoid that, please install the last stable version.
-I have installed ```0.17.4```.
+We have installed ```0.17.4```.
-I recommend installing all the dependencies in an isolated environment.
+We recommend installing all the dependencies in an isolated environment.
 ``` npm install json-server@0.17.4 ```
 Alternatively, you can also install the json-server globally using:
 ``` npm install -g json-server@0.17.4 ```